schrum2/MM-NEAT/TUTORIAL.md

 apply to Ms. Pac-Man are in the MsPacMan sub-directory, but others are in the root MM-NEAT directory.
 Here is a list of what each file is used for:

-* postBestEval.bat		Evaluate champion Ms. Pac-Man net (non-visual) with original settings and save results to eval report in run directory.
+* postBestEval.bat:		Evaluate champion Ms. Pac-Man net (non-visual) with original settings and save results to eval report in run directory.
-* postBestFourMazeEval.bat	Evaluate champion Ms. Pac-Man net (non-visual) with FourMaze settings and save results to eval report in run directory.
+* postBestFourMazeEval.bat:	Evaluate champion Ms. Pac-Man net (non-visual) with FourMaze settings and save results to eval report in run directory.
-* postBestFourMazeRecord.bat	Watch and record single eval of champion Ms. Pac-Man net with FourMaze settings.
+* postBestFourMazeRecord.bat:	Watch and record single eval of champion Ms. Pac-Man net with FourMaze settings.
-* postBestFourMazeWatch.bat	Watch champion Ms. Pac-Man net behavior with FourMaze settings.
+* postBestFourMazeWatch.bat:	Watch champion Ms. Pac-Man net behavior with FourMaze settings.
-* postBestMPMvsGEval.bat		Evaluate champion Ms. Pac-Man net (non-visual) with MPMvsG settings and save results to eval report in run directory.
+* postBestMPMvsGEval.bat:		Evaluate champion Ms. Pac-Man net (non-visual) with MPMvsG settings and save results to eval report in run directory.
-* postBestMPMvsGRecord.bat	Watch and record single eval of champion Ms. Pac-Man net with MPMvsG settings.
+* postBestMPMvsGRecord.bat:	Watch and record single eval of champion Ms. Pac-Man net with MPMvsG settings.
-* postBestMPMvsGWatch.bat		Watch champion Ms. Pac-Man net behavior with MPMvsG settings.
+* postBestMPMvsGWatch.bat:		Watch champion Ms. Pac-Man net behavior with MPMvsG settings.
-* postBestObjectiveEval.bat	Evaluate (non-visual) behavior of best nets in each objective with original settings.
+* postBestObjectiveEval.bat:	Evaluate (non-visual) behavior of best nets in each objective with original settings.
-* postBestObjectiveWatch.bat	Watch behavior of best nets in each objective with original settings.
+* postBestObjectiveWatch.bat:	Watch behavior of best nets in each objective with original settings.
-* postBestWatch.bat		Watch champion Ms. Pac-Man net behavior with original settings.
+* postBestWatch.bat:		Watch champion Ms. Pac-Man net behavior with original settings.
-* postParetoFrontWatch.bat	Watch behavior of all members of Pareto front using original evaluation settings.
+* postParetoFrontWatch.bat:	Watch behavior of all members of Pareto front using original evaluation settings.
 Works for domains besides Ms. Pac-Man.
-* postReplay.bat			Replay any Ms. Pac-Man recording saved by one of the record batch files.
+* postReplay.bat:			Replay any Ms. Pac-Man recording saved by one of the record batch files.

 Eval reports are stored in the directory with all other data from the original experiment.
 For example, the MsPacMan-OneLifeConflict-MMD.bat file stores